Active ingredient

 Adults

-The daily dosage should be established and controlled individually by your doctor.
+The daily dosage should be established and controlled individually by your specialist.
 Initial dose: The recommended initial daily dose is 750 mg.
-Mean daily dose: The recommended daily doses usually range between 1,000 mg and 2,000 mg.
+Mean daily dose: The recommended daily doses usually range between 1,000 and 2,000 mg.

 Method of administration